Panama City, Panama: A Mix of History and Modernity

 Casco Viejo

-At first glance, the gorgeous neighborhood looks straight out of a New Orleans fairytale.
-Luscious pink bougainvilleas drape down from wrought-iron balconies of pastel-hued Spanish colonial façades.
-Narrow cobblestone streets full of boutiques, elegant hotels, and trendy restaurants entice customers with charming displays and bountiful menus.
+At first glance, the gorgeous neighborhood looks like a backdrop for a whimsical fairytale.
+Bountiful pink bougainvilleas cascade over wrought-iron balconies of Spanish colonial façades in pastel shades.
+Narrow cobblestone streets full of boutiques, elegant hotels, and chic restaurants entice customers with charming displays and diverse menus.

-Head towards Plaza Mayor (Independence Square) and peek inside La Catedral Metropolitana to see brilliant mosaics.
-The Renaissance style design with symmetrical white towers glistens in the sunlight.
+Head toward Plaza Mayor (Independence Square) and peek inside La Catedral Metropolitana to see brilliant mosaics made with deep blue, yellow, and green hues.
+The Renaissance style design features 10 stained glass windows, gilded bronze lamps, and symmetrical white towers that glisten in the sunlight.

 Shells of former buildings patiently wait to be renovated as the city continues its preservation work.
 Scaffolding is common, but adds to the magnetic and imperfect beauty.
-Spend the day sipping coffee, wandering the galleries, and admiring the scenery.
+Spend the day sipping coffee, browsing art galleries, and admiring the rustic scenery.
+You never know what hidden gems you'll find around the corners!

-Souvenirs aren't hard to find along Plaza de Francia, especially molas (needlework blouse panels) handcrafted by the local Guna people.
+Makeshift tables along Plaza de Francia overflow with souvenirs, especially molas (needlework blouse panels) handcrafted by the local Guna people.
 The colorful fabrics typically feature animals, geometric designs, and floral motifs.
-Panama hats, artwork, and license plates are popular items.
+Fedoras, paintings, and license plates are popular items.
 Beat the sweltering heat with a refreshing raspado (shaved ice with flavored syrup and condensed milk)!

 Mercado de Mariscos